An-sae/Regression-analysis/README.md

 # Passing–Bablok Regression Tool

-A professional, self-contained web application for method-comparison studies using **Passing–Bablok regression** — a robust, non-parametric technique endorsed by CLSI EP09 for evaluating analytical method equivalence.
+A professional, self-contained web application for method-comparison studies using **Passing–Bablok and Deming regression** — a robust, non-parametric technique endorsed by CLSI EP09 for evaluating analytical method equivalence.

 ## Features